FAQs on the Literacy/Dyslexia Endorsement, M.Ed. in Reading, and Reading Specialist/Consultant Certification

 Note: To continue on to the M.Ed.in Reading Program, candidates must submit an additional Reference Form with Recommendation and a Letter of Intent to satisfy the admission requirements of the M.Ed. program by August 15th.

-Applications will be due May 1st.
+Applications are due May 1st.
 One either applies for the M.Ed. in Reading Program which incorporates the Literacy/Dyslexia Endorsement pathway, or the Literacy/Dyslexia Endorsement only pathway with the option to apply to the M.Ed. in Reading towards the end of the course sequence.
 Required materials include:

 - Official transcripts of all undergraduate and graduate records.